AdaCore/training_material/courses/spark_for_ada_programmers/labs/070_specification_language.lab.rst

 .. note::

-   The unit already proves correctly already - we want to make sure that after each modification, the unit still proves correctly
+   The unit already proves correctly - we want to make sure that after each modification, the unit still proves correctly

-- Use a *declare expression* to introduce names :ada:`X_Old` annd :ada:`Y'Old` in the postcondition of :ada:`Swap`
+- Use a *declare expression* to introduce names :ada:`X_Old` and :ada:`Y'Old` in the postcondition of :ada:`Swap`

 .. container:: animate 2-